 After educating ourselves a bit more about the Arts, we went searching for food.
 S was in the mood for a burger so we naturally thought about hitting the Hard Rock Café nearby.
 However, with a 45mn wait at 2:30pm, we decided to go elsewhere.
 That’s when we stumbled upon Palladium.

 Palladium is predominantly a bar that serves food.
-However: - They also serve one of the best cappuccinos in town. - The food is actually amazing.
+However:

 We were happily surprised by the atmosphere, the food, and our giant Gin and Tonics.
 S had a refreshing cucumber G&T, while I chose a cinnamon & orange one.

 Leaving the restaurant, I wanted to show S one of my favorite places in town, that I knew she’d like, The American Book Center: a four-stories-high building with magazines, stationary, and books on books on books, all in English, and offering a variety of subjects.